 Dan's work has been recognized by organizations such as USM Modular Furniture, DesignMiami, and the Royal Ontario Museum.
+He is a graduate of OCAD University’s Industrial program [2023].
+PATINAPATINA Issue 01 can be found in shops around the world.

 to inquire about purchasing a piece or collaborating on a project, please reach out to: DANIEL.Y.CUI@GMAIL.COM